osiloke/Flumotion-Transcoder/doc/rst/testing/functional-testing.rst

 Test Media
 ==========

-The input files must be taken from the media set described in `Testing Media Sets`_, but the original files must not be moved but copied or linked.
+The input files must be taken from the media sets described in `Testing Media Sets`_, but the original files must not be moved but copied or linked.
 Then the testing files can freely be moved around.
 This is to prevent loosing track